 Only one of the old fogies from Cocoon (1985) is still living — Wilford Brimley.
 That’s because he was all of 49-50 years old when he made the movie, playing a man decades older!

 Jack Lemmon was 68 when Grumpy Old Men came out at the end of 1993, and Walter Matthau was 73.
 Wanna cast it today, 25 years later?
-How about William H. Macy, 68, and Tom Selleck, 73?
+How about William H. Macy and Tom Selleck?
 As with the rest of this post, it's not about physical age so much as how we perceive people — I don't believe William H. Macy reads the same as Jack Lemmon did in the '90s.

 Cary Grant died in 1986 at age 82.
-His most famous widow, actress Dyan Cannon, turns 82 in January.
-Yes, we are living in a world where Dyan Cannon is 82.
+His most famous widow, actress Dyan Cannon, turned 83 in January in 2020.
+Yes, we are living in a world where Dyan Cannon is 83.

 Back to men.
-Snowy-haired John Forsythe was about to turn 63 when Dynasty first aired, the same age as Kevin Costner, Bruce Willis or Howie Mandel today.
+Snowy-haired John Forsythe was about to turn 63 when Dynasty first aired, roughly the same age as Kevin Costner, Bruce Willis or Howie Mandel (all slightly older) today.

 Carroll O’Connor was 46 when All in the Family debuted in 1971.
-Jim Parsons, who plays Sheldon on Big Bang Theory, is now 45.
-Or, if you wanted an exact age match and wanted Archie to turn over in his grave, you could cast 46-year-olds Dwayne “The Rock” Johnson, Idris Elba, John Cho or Wentworth Miller.
+Jim Parsons, who plays Sheldon on Big Bang Theory, is now 47.
+Or, if you wanted both a rough age match and wanted Archie to turn over in his grave, you could cast Dwayne “The Rock” Johnson, Idris Elba, John Cho or Wentworth Miller.

 Nancy Walker was just 48 and a half years old when she created the role of Ida Morgenstern on Mary Tyler Moore in 1970.
-She was 49 at the time of her second appearance on the show, the same age as Jennifer Aniston today.
-(Aniston's mom was played by Marlo Thomas, who was 58, back in 1996, when Aniston was 26.)
+She was 49 at the time of her second appearance on the show, about Jennifer Aniston's age today.
+(Aniston's mom on Friends was played by Marlo Thomas, who was 58, back in 1996, when Aniston was 26.)

-Norman Fell was 53 when he made his bow as Mr. Roper on Three’s Company on March 15, 1977 — you know, like Robert Downey Jr. today.
-Audra Lindley, Mrs. Roper, was 58 — like Brenda Strong today.
+Norman Fell was 53 when he made his bow as Mr. Roper on Three’s Company on March 15, 1977 — you know, close to Robert Downey Jr. today.
+Audra Lindley, Mrs. Roper, was 58 — in the same neighborhood as Brenda Strong.

 Surprising ages can work in reverse, too.
 For example, the relatively ageless Isabel Sanford was already 54 when she debuted as Louise "Weezy" Jefferson on All in the Family in 1971.
-(If Sanford were alive today, she'd be 101 years old, closer to the age of Golden Age stars than to fellow '70s and '80s ladies, like Joan Collins, 85.)
+(If Sanford were alive today, she'd be over 100 years old, closer to the age of Golden Age stars than to fellow '70s and '80s ladies, like Joan Collins, 86.)